 Contact me: firstname.lastname@example.org

-I am an author, research interviewer, oral historian and the publisher at the Centre for Alternative Technology.
+I am an author, research interviewer and oral historian.
+I was previously the publisher at the Centre for Alternative Technology.

 I created the three year oral history project Voices from a disused quarry, co-ordinating the recording and archiving of over 80 interviews, an artist residency programme and a series of outreach events, performances, talks and workshops around the 40th anniversary of the Centre for Alternative Technology.
 I wrote the book Voices from a disused quarry: an oral history of the Centre for Alternative Technology and a peer-reviewed academic paper for the Oral History Journal (Autumn 2015, Vol. 43, No. 2) entitled Change Making, Class Dynamics and technological experimentation at the Centre for Alternative Technology.
 For more information visit archive.cat.org.uk